-The Performance Monitor Tool, launched from the ETM System Console, provides a dashboard view of the health and status of the Appliances/Spans so issues can be quickly identified without the need to open the Performance Manager.
+The Performance Monitor, launched from the ETM System Console, provides a dashboard view of the health and status of the Appliances/Spans so issues can be quickly identified without the need to open the Performance Manager.
+It displays only those platforms experiencing issues.
 Right-clicking a resource in the Performance Monitor provides a menu of options for further troubleshooting and corrective action.